 CREAM CHEESE FOR FROSTING CAKES: When covering a cake with this cream cheese frosting, you can beat for 3-5 minutes additional minutes in your stand mixer.
 This results in the creamiest cream cheese frosting you will ever try.

 My version of this recipe is moist beyond compare and also includes a heretical hint of coconut in the cake, a whisper of almond in the icing and the subtle use of cardamom to supplement the more palate-forward flavor of cinnamon.
 I also soak my raisins in a sweet dessert wine to both plump them up and give a more complex, adult flavor to the dessert.
 I prefer Bonny Doon Vin de Glacière dessert wine – which also pairs beautifully with the cake itself.
 You can buy it here.

-The icing can be spread as in a typical carrot cake or piped to make fancy rosettes – the choice is yours, and know that here is a cake for the ages, my Citizens! 🙂
+The icing can be spread as in a typical carrot cake or piped to make fancy rosettes – the choice is yours, and know that here is a cake for the ages, ! 🙂

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.

 We are sorry that this post was not useful for you!